 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-So it goes without question these days that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+So it goes without question in this day and age that real estate appraisal can definitely be called a profession rather than a trade.
+As with any profession we are bound by an ethical code.

-We have a great deal of obligations as appraisers but first and foremost we answer to our clients.
+We have a great deal of obligations as appraisers but our primary duty is to our clients.
 Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers have certain duties of confidentiality to their clients, and as a homeowner, if you desire a copy of an appraisal report, you should obtain it from your lender.
-Other obligations also include, accurate sums appropriate to the scope of the assignment, acquiring and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire a copy of an appraisal report, you generally have to get it from your lender.
+Other responsibilities also include, accurate sums appropriate to the scope of the assignment, attaining and sustaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
 Maintaining high ethics and client confidentiality is standard operating procedure for us at Residential Appraisal Service, LLC.

-Residential Appraisal Service, LLC has worked hard for its track record for producing competent and ethically superior appraisals.
+Residential Appraisal Service, LLC has worked hard for its track record for providing appraisals with the highest of ethics.
 Contact us today to learn more.

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Those third parties normally are spelled out in the appraisal assignment itself.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must keep their work files for a minimum of five years - at Residential Appraisal Service, LLC you can rest assured that we abide by that rule.
+There are also ethical standards that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for at least five years - at Residential Appraisal Service, LLC you can rest assured that we stick to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are going above and beyond to objectively determine the home or property value.